gausharma11/jenkins-test/README.md

 ## Forking the Repository

-You will have to push changes to Github in order to trigger the CI/CD pipeline.
-Therefore, before going any further in this tutorial, **fork this repository** and work on your own fork from now on.
+You will have to push changes to Github in order to trigger the CI/CD pipeline, **fork this repository** and work on your own fork from now on.

 ## Preparing Jenkins

-You will need a Jenkins instance for this tutorial.
+You will need a Jenkins instance for this.
 Perform the following steps to deploy Jenkins inside your AWS account:

 ### Create an IAM User for Jenkins

 1. In the AWS IAM create a user in order to use the programmatic access & awscli.
-2. Assign the AmazonEC2FullAccess & AWSCloudFormationFullAccess Policy under the permission tab.
+2. Assign the AmazonEC2FullAccess & AWSCloudFormationFullAccess(for our case to simplicity we took the administratoraccess policy) Policy under the permission tab.
 3. Get the AccessKeyId & SecretAccessKeyId for the configuration purpose in the AWS Credentials store using plugin- https://plugins.jenkins.io/aws-credentials/

 ### Create an EC2 Instance